newfs/gobotany-app/docs/DKEY.md

 at the bottom-most branches of a page's tree.
 So, there is no way to delete couplets which have further child couplets, without deleting starting from the bottom first.

+### Promoting leads

+You can promote a couplet, which moves it up a level and replaces its parent and the parent’s sibling.

+You can only promote a couplet if the parent’s sibling has no child couplets.
+These would normally be deleted upon promoting the couplet.

+In order to promote such a couplet, you will need to delete each of the parent’s sibling’s child couplets one at a time (from the bottom up).
+This restriction is a safeguard against accidentally deleting a deep tree of child nodes all at once.

 ### Text at bottom of species pages